KA-HQ/Trophonius/README.md

   })
 ```

-The field in your portalData parameter have to be the same as the fieldnames in FileMaker, currently the translations don't work.
+The field in your portal_data parameter have to be the same as the fieldnames in FileMaker, currently the translations don't work.
 You should also add

 ## Get records